mozilla/MozDef/docs/source/alert_development_guide.rst

 `git checkout -b name_of_alert_you_want_to_create`

-Where do alerts live?
+How to start your alert
 -------------

-Alerts and their associated tests live in ./alerts and ./tests/alerts.
-If you plan to write an alert, you will need produce a minumum of those files.
-You can use other alerts and associated tests as a means to copy and paste and iterate.
-It's also helpful if you pick an alert that is similar in category as a base.
-For instance, if you would like to write a proxy alert, use the patterns that exist in existing proxy alerts as guidance, though they will likely require modification.

-Things you will likely need to change after copying your alert to make sure you have a functional alert base..
+Run `make new-alert`

+This will prompt for information and create two things:

-- The names of the alert file and the test file (should be ./alerts/alert_name.py and ./tests/alerts/test_alert_name.py respectively)
+- The new alert file
-- The class name in the alert and in the alert test files
-- The alert_filename variable in the test file
+- The new alert test file

-Once you've made these changes (without any others), you should be able to perform a unit-test run against your new alert to know that it functionally works and you're starting on good footing.
+You can now edit these files in place, but it is recommended that you run unit-tests on the new alert to make sure it passes before editing (instructions below).

-How to get up for test-runs?
+How to run tests on your alert
 -------------

+Requirements:

-Make sure you have the latest version of docker installed.
+- Make sure you have the latest version of docker installed.

-Known Issue: docker's overlayfs has a known issue, so you will need to go to Docker => Preferences => Daemon => Advanced and add the following key pair ("storage-driver" : "aufs")
+- Known Issue: docker's overlayfs has a known issue, so you will need to go to Docker => Preferences => Daemon => Advanced and add the following key pair ("storage-driver" : "aufs")

-To get your local development environment setup for running tests, you need to run the following...

-`make build-test`

-This will build all the essential docker containers, then you can run this..

-`make run-test ./tests/alerts/test_proxy_drop_executable.py`
+`make build-tests`
+`make run-tests TEST_CASE=tests/alerts/[YOUR ALERT TEST FILE].py`

 This test should pass and you will have confirmed you have a working environment.

-At this point, you can run tests on your copy to ensure it too is a working base to begin development.
+At this point, begin development and periodically run your unit-tests locally with the following command:

+`make run-tests TEST_CASE=tests/alerts/[YOUR ALERT TEST FILE].py`

 Background on concepts